julienlapointe/course-links/README.md

 # Course Links

 This is the GitHub tutorial component of my [Sheridan IMM](https://academics.sheridancollege.ca/programs/interactive-media-management) Tech Studio Project.
-This tutorial is designed to get a new developer up and running with Course Links on their local or hosted server.
+This tutorial is designed to get new developers up and running with Course Links on their local or hosted server.

 ## Overview
 Course Links is an app for students to share links (articles, resources, etc.) with their classmates.
 Visit the [demo site](http://bit.ly/course-links-demo) to see the app in action or watch the [demo video](https://www.youtube.com/watch?v=Bhli3L8BpnQ&feature=youtu.be) for a walk-through.